fsek/docs/source/installing_systems/text_editor.rst

 Installing a text editor
 ========================

-To actually start coding you also need a text editor, much like when you use Eclipse for Java in the programming course (or the old course atleast).
+To actually start coding you also need a text editor.
-For this project, I would recommend using Visual Studio Code.
-Visual Studio Code is a solid editor that is very straightforward, easy to set up and is what I use personally.
+For our projects, I would recommend using Visual Studio Code.
+Visual Studio Code is a solid editor that is very straightforward, easy to set up and is what most of the su-permen use for all their coding work.
 If you have another editor that you prefer, that's perfectly fine too.
 Whatever editor you end up using just make sure to use our standard (will work **AUTOMATICALLY** if you use VSCode)

 To install VScode visit: `VScode download <https://code.visualstudio.com/download>`_